williamjessop/I2P/README.md

 # Final Project - Let's Talk CMU
 This project is the first project for MDX (Mesa Digital Experience), a club on campus.
 This website is designed to be a learning platform to teach Resident Assistants about targeted violence prevention.
 This goal is achieved via a competency based training course and a simple quiz.
 This website was developed for the Invent to Prevent competition put on by the Department of Homeland Security and in cooperation with the CMU Marketing department.

+You can see the website hosted in action here: [lets-talk-cmu.com](https://lets-talk-cmu.com)
 # Evidence
 This section will show off the various features of the website in action.